flyway/flywaydb.org/documentation/tutorials/stateScripts.md

 In this brief tutorial we saw how to:

-- Use intermediate baseline migrations to signal a new baseline in new environments
+- Use state scripts to signal a new baseline in new environments